Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

     rush build -t ${PACKAGE_NAME}
     export TEST_MODE=record && rushx test # this will run live test and generate a recordings folder, you will need to submit it in the PR.
     ```
-    You can also run the playback mode test if api breaking changes and you already done the recording before.
+    You can also run the playback mode test if your apis don't have breaking changes and you already done the recording before.
     ```shell
     rush build -t ${PACKAGE_NAME}
     rushx test